croquet/croquet-react/docs/top.md

 ## Documentation

-The [documentation](./global.html) contains minimal usage examples, which will also be displayed in IDE's such as VS Code with full TypeScript declarations.
+The [documentation](./global.html) contains minimal usage examples, which will also be displayed in IDEs such as VS Code with full TypeScript declarations.
 The type annotations for `publish` and `subscribe` help to ensure the data sent and received conforms to the same type, for instance.